MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 Implementation
 --------------

 The Graphics Engine does not depend on the type of buffer mode.
-The implementation of `Display.flush()`_  calls the Low Level API ``LLUI_DISPLAY_IMPL_flush`` to let the BSP to update the display data.
+The implementation of `Display.flush()`_  calls the Abstraction Layer API ``LLUI_DISPLAY_IMPL_flush`` to let the BSP to update the display data.
 This function should be atomic and the implementation has to return the new graphics buffer address (back buffer address).
 In
 ``direct`` and ``copy`` modes, this address never changes and the implementation has always to return the back buffer address.
 In ``switch`` mode, the implementation has to return the old display frame buffer address.

 The next sections describe the work to do for each mode.